 How do you configure an App?

-Each App is represented as multiple configuration .toml files and collectively known as a an App Config.
+Each App is represented as multiple configuration .toml files and collectively known as an App Config.
 Each App consists of the following parts:

-• Sandbox - The base infrastructure layer
+• Sandbox - The base infrastructure layer e.g., AWS EKS, Azure AKS

 • Runner - The Nuon service that manages the install

-• Inputs - Customer-provided input values
+• Inputs - Customer-provided input values specific to each install e.g., app release, domain name

-• Components - Your application and infrastructure
+• Components - Your application e.g., Helm, manifests, load balancers, certificates, Terraform

 Sandbox